linan2/Voice-activity-detection-VAD-paper-and-code/README.md

 Speech brain: [(https://github.com/speechbrain/speechbrain/tree/develop/recipes/LibriParty/VAD)]

+I like its MRCG feature to do experiments (this code is too old). : https://github.com/jtkim-kaist/VAD.git

 ## References

 [1]Freeman, D.K.; Southcott, C.B.; Boyd, I.; Cosier, G. A voice activity detector for pan-European digital cellular mobile telephone service.
 In Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing, Glasgow, Scotland, 23–26 May 1989; pp. 369–372